tsileo/blobstash/README.md

 ### Database

-**Datadb** is a backup database (a Content-Addressable Storage and a data structure server) designed to efficiently handle snapshots of files/directories, built on top of [kv](https://github.com/cznic/kv) and the [Redis Protocol](http://redis.io/topics/protocol).
+**BlobDB** is a backup database (a Content-Addressable Storage and a data structure server) designed to efficiently handle snapshots of files/directories, built on top of [kv](https://github.com/cznic/kv) and the [Redis Protocol](http://redis.io/topics/protocol).

 #### Backend